GrahamDeprecated/Laravel-Core/README.md

 Laravel Core supports optional configuration.

-To get started, first publish the package config files:
+To get started, first publish the package config file:

 ```bash
 $ php artisan publish:config graham-campbell/core
 ```

-There are many config options split across 3 files.
+There are 5 different settings provided in this config.
 The intention here is to allow you to have a centralised point for common configuration that lots of packages and services can depend on.

 ## Usage